momar82/QSTSS_WRO2024/Hardware/readme.md

 **Challenge:** Currently, there is no Python API available for the LIDAR sensor.
 We plan to develop and share our own API soon.

-## Upcoming Features
-- Development of a Python 3 compatible API for Picon Zero.
-- Creation of a Python API for the LIDAR LDS-01 sensor.

 We appreciate your interest in our project, and we will update this repository as we make progress on our APIs.
 Stay tuned!
 ### Top components - 3D printing

 ![image](https://github.com/user-attachments/assets/d0b4694e-c762-4020-8aa7-c615e25735c3)

 ### Lidar holder - 3D printing

 ![image](https://github.com/user-attachments/assets/8451fb58-6cad-4a39-bbd1-cbec45a8e68b)

  ### Bottom part - 3D printing

  ![image](https://github.com/user-attachments/assets/a9a3d311-ec18-4b0a-9fba-00216a4abb12)

 ## Steps Building the hardware

 ## 1 - Raspberry pi4

  ![image](https://github.com/user-attachments/assets/9095fbab-5405-4873-a3f0-7f27611e9bfb)

 ## 2 - Power source + keyestudio shield for the raspberry

  ![image](https://github.com/user-attachments/assets/fecef43d-f67d-4c24-9a6a-7d49dd61dc4d)

 ## 3 - Bringing screws to comine the previous components

  ![image](https://github.com/user-attachments/assets/1645e785-47bd-46e1-84ac-e7c079d3227d)

 ## 4 -  Attaching the components to each other

  ![image](https://github.com/user-attachments/assets/e50b4178-c828-47d0-ae18-02135736a63b)

 ## 5 - The raspberry pi is ready to be use

  ![image](https://github.com/user-attachments/assets/57e810e7-7079-4f59-aac0-70ebdb65b395)

   ## View from Behind the Car